tamton-aquib/essentials.nvim/README.md

 Some tiny utility functions which i use locally.<br />

 Not actually meant for external use because there are no config options. <br />
-Instead you can copy paste these functions to your config.
+Instead you could fork the repo or copy paste these functions to your config.

 The functions included are: